-Free dating apps ranked: Which are the best to find love?
+Free dating apps ranked: The pros and cons of Tinder, Bumble, more - amNewYork

 Let’s face it: Dating apps are everywhere.

 For those living in the city, dating without a little bit of technological assistance can be daunting.
-Hence the many singles who are logged on to Tinder, Bumble and other dating apps to find a relationship.
+That’s why many singles are logged into Tinder, Bumble and other dating apps to find a relationship.

 Before you can find the right relationship, whether you’re looking for The One or something casual, you first need to find your proper dating app match.
 Here are the most popular (and free) dating apps — and the best and worst aspects of each.